maxplush/ragnews-new/README.md

 # Retrieval Augmented Generation (RAG) Project

 This project involves Retrieval Augmented Generation (RAG), a method that combines retrieval and generation models to enhance the ability to generate responses based on retrieved information.
+Specifically, this project focuses on answering questions about the US election in 2024 using a database of articles from various news sources.

 ## Prerequisites